danielhones/alchemy/docs/method.md

 You can think of those pitches as being stacked on top of each other.
 When we run out of those 12 pitches, we stack the pattern on top of itself again.
 When the pattern repeats, we get the same notes again, but a higher "version" of them.
 The distance between one version of a note and the next higher or lower version of it is called an octave.
-Here's an example of three notes that are each an octave apart, starting with the lowest note:
+Here's an example of four notes that are each an octave apart, starting with the lowest note:

 <center>
 <audio controls id="octave-example">